Summer CAL: Welcome!Published on 30 July 2019 By Merion 3 min read

 Many of you will know Amanda from her fabulous work as an indie dyer and talented designer, and we often feature her designs here on the blog.
 You all adored her exclusive, stunning CAL in the summer of 2015 - so we wanted to bring it back and remake it in the fantastic, vibrant Paintbox Yarns Cotton DK!

-Our fabulous CAL is all about color.
+Our fabulous CAL is all about colour.
 Amanda has designed a glorious collection of 12 stunning motifs that you can use to make a blanket, cushion or incorporate into a design of your own.
 There are three different blanket layouts to choose from, and each week we will reveal two new motifs, with charts and written patterns so that you can create your own fabulous masterpiece!